Young Thug: Personal life

-Young Thug has six children by four women, three sons and three daughters.
+Young Thug has six children by four women: three sons and three daughters.
 He became a father at the age of 17.
 In April 2015, he became engaged to Jerrika Karlae, who runs a swimsuit line and whose mother managed the late Young Dolph.
 Thug bought his first home in September 2016 after the release of his mixtape Jeffery.
-The home, in Buckhead, Atlanta, is more than 11,000 square-feet, has six bedrooms, 11 bathrooms, a full bar, a theater room and a four-car garage.
+The home, in Buckhead, Atlanta, is more than 11,000 square-feet and has six bedrooms, eleven bathrooms, a full bar, a theater room, and a four-car garage.

-During his childhood, one of Thug's older brothers was shot and killed in front of the family home.
+During his childhood, one of Thug's older brothers was shot and killed in front of his family's home.